grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/02 per-vu-iterations.md

 ## When to use

-Use this executor if you need a specific amount of VUs to complete the same amount of iterations.
+Use this executor if you need a specific number of VUs to complete the same number of iterations.
 This can be useful when you have fixed sets of test data that you want to partition between VUs.